 The symptoms of HIV and AIDS vary depending on the stages of this infection.

-- 1st Stage Symptoms (Acute HIV): Many people infected with HIV develop a flu-like illness immediately after this virus enters the body.
+- Stage 1 symptoms (Acute HIV): Many people infected with HIV develop a flu-like illness immediately after this virus enters the body.
 This disease, known as acute HIV infection, will last for several weeks.
-Possible symptoms include high fever, sudden onset of head, throat, muscle and joint pain, skin problems, wound formation in the mouth, and swelling of the lymph nodes in the neck.
+Possible symptoms include high fever, sudden onset of head, throat, muscle, and joint pain, skin problems, wound formation in the mouth, and swelling of the lymph nodes in the neck.
 As these symptoms progress so mildly, the patient may not notice them.
-However, the level of virus in the bloodstream is also quite high.
-As a result, this infection spreads much more easily than in the next stage.
+However, the level of virus in the bloodstream is also relatively high.
+As a result, this infection spreads much more quickly than in the next stage.

 There is currently no treatment for HIV or AIDS.
-However, treatments can stop the progression of this disease and will allow many people living with HIV to live longer and healthier lives.
-It is very important that treatments start early to prevent the progression of this virus.
+However, medicines can stop the progression of this disease and will allow many people living with HIV to live longer and healthier lives.
+Treatments must start early to prevent the progression of this virus.
 HIV treatment can significantly improve the quality of life, prolong life, and reduce the risk of transmission of this virus.
 Now let’s examine in detail what HIV treatment methods are;

 Emergency HIV tablets or prophylaxis after infection: If a person believes they have been exposed to the virus in the last 2-3 days, they should use anti-HIV tablets called prophylaxis (PEP) immediately after infection.
-These drugs can stop the infection immediately.
-Immediately after any contact with this virus, a doctor should be consulted as soon as possible and anti-HIV medications should be started.
-The anti-HIV treatment method lasts an average of 28 days and the physician will continue to monitor HIV infection after completion of the treatment.
+These drugs can stop the disease directly.
+Immediately after contact with this virus, a doctor should be consulted as soon as possible, and anti-HIV medications should be started.
+The anti-HIV treatment method lasts an average of 28 days, and the physician will continue to monitor HIV infection after completion of the treatment.

 Antiretroviral drug use: HIV treatment includes antiretroviral drug therapy, which seriously combats HIV infections and slows down the spread of this virus throughout the body.
 People living with HIV infection often use a combination of so-called antiretroviral or highly active antiretroviral therapy.